YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 For horizons at the scale of the universe, we talk about cosmological horizons, and they can be of different kinds.
 Instead of being localized in a region of space time, like for black holes, we will see that cosmological horizons are defined relatively to an observer.

-As we discussed in our post on [evolutions of the universe](({% link codes/cosmo/friedmann.md %})), one of the building principles of cosmology is to assume that the universe is homogeneous and isotropic on large scales.
+When we discussed [evolutions of the universe]({% link codes/cosmo/friedmann.md %}), we saw that one of the building principles of cosmology is to assume that the universe is homogeneous and isotropic on large scales.
 This will also be our starting point.
 From this assumption, one can find the metric i.e. the way to measure distance in a given frame, satisfying the Einstein's equation for the universe.
 The most general result is given by the *Friedmann-Lemaître-Robertson-Walker (FLRW) metric*:

 $$
 \text{d}s^2 = -c^2\text{d}t^2 + a(t)^2\left( \frac{\text{d}r^2}{1 - kr^2}  + r^2\text{d}\Omega^2\right)
 $$

-In a frame called the comoving frame $(t,r,\theta,\varphi)$ expanding with the expansion. $\text{d}\Omega^2 = r^2\sin\theta^2 \text{d}\varphi^2$ is the spherical infinetisimal surface element. $a(t)$ is called the *scale factor* and quantify the expansion of the universe and of the coordinate system (i.e. objects always keep the same comoving coordinates but the physical distance between them evolves with $a(t)$.)). $k$ is the *spatial curvature* of the universe.
+This is in the comoving frame $(t,r,\theta,\varphi)$ expanding with the expansion. $\text{d}\Omega^2 = r^2\sin\theta^2 \text{d}\varphi^2$ is the spherical infinetisimal surface element. $a(t)$ is called the *scale factor* and quantify the expansion of the universe and of the coordinate system (i.e. objects always keep the same comoving coordinates but the physical distance between them evolves with $a(t)$.)). $k$ is the *spatial curvature* of the universe.
 For practical purposes, the whole metric can be rewritten as:

 $$